MightySpaceman/UltimateGrabber/README.md

 - Whether device is using VPN or not
 - Local IP adress
 - MAC adress
 - Rough location - city, region, country.
-Geolocation details are innacurate, as they are linked with certain ISP datacentre locations.
+Geolocation details are innacurate, as they are linked with certain ISP datacentre locations, but you can still get the country and possibly the city.
+It just depends on how lucky you are, so take all location outputs with a grain of salt.
 - ZIP code of that area
 - Rough lat/long
 - Output of windows `arp -a` command to map network.